ismael-araujo/Hotel-Reviews-Analysis-Using-NLP/README.md

 ## Overview
 In this project, I will create a model that can predict if a hotel review is negative or positive so that hotels can use it to classify their reviews correctly.
 I will analyze a specific hotel in London and compare it to other hotels in London as well.
 We will walk through multiple Natural Language Processing to understand how we can use machines to read reviews and get insights out of it.
 Baseline models include Logistic Regression, Random Forest, Naive Bayes, and Support Vector Machine (SVM).
 Ensemble models include Voting, Bagging, GridSearch, AdaBoost, and Gradient Boosting.
 The final model was a GridSearch SVM with an accuracy of 0.8268 and F1-Score 0.8247.

-This project walks through exploratory data analysis, data cleaning, sentiment analysis, data preprossessing, vanilla model, and ensemble model iterations.
+This project walks through exploratory data analysis, data cleaning, sentiment analysis, data preprocessing, vanilla model, an ensemble model iterations.
 You can find a summary of the project in the final notebook.

 ## Business Problem
 One of the biggest problems that many companies have been trying to overcome is how to take advantage of all the data collected from guests.
 The amount of data has challenged the travel industry.
 One type of data is reviews left by guests on websites such as Booking.com, TripAdvisor, and Yelp.

 Hotels have been trying to find ways to analyze the reviews and get insights out of them.
 However, some hotels can receive thousands of guests every week and hundreds of reviews.
 It becomes nearly impossible and expensive for hotels to keep track of the reviews.
 Thus, multiple hotels might ignore these valuable data due to the cost and energy that need to be allocated.
-The other problem is that hotels such as Booking.com doesn't allow users to choose their score.
+The other problem is that hotels such as Booking.com don't allow users to choose their score.
 The score is determined by questions asked to the user, and then the review is calculated.
-This is problematic because guests could have had a bad experience and the hotel would still get a 7 or 8 score, which gives a false illusion that the guest didn't have any problems.
+This is problematic because guests could have had a bad experience, and the hotel would still get a 7 or 8 score, which gives a false illusion that the guest didn't have any problems.

 This project will build a model that can correctly predict if a hotel review is negative or positive so that hotels can input their reviews and get a non-biased score from any website, which will turn the review analysis uniform.
-Although the model will be trained with reviews from over 1,400 hotels, it can be used for any hotel to correctly predict if a review is positive or negative.
+Although the model will be trained with reviews from over 1,400 hotels, it can be used for any hotel to predict if a review is positive or negative correctly.

 ### Setting the hypothetical scenario

 Our actual client is a hotel in London called Britannia International Hotel Canary Wharf.
 They have thousands of reviews and a 6.7 overall score on Booking.com.
-They think this is a low score compared to other hotels in London, and they want to understand what is causing this low score.
+They think this is a low score compared to other London hotels, and they want to understand what is causing this low score.
 Due to COVID-19, they don't have the resources to read all the reviews and make sense of them.
 Thus, they want to find a way to get quick insights without having to read every review.
 They have a few business questions:

 - Can we create a model that can correctly identify the most important features when predicting if a review is positive or negative for all the reviews we have available?
 What are these features?
 - What are the most mentioned words in negative and positive reviews?
 What insights could they get from them?
 How would a word cloud for negative and positive reviews look like for their hotel and in comparison to other hotels?